YarPetru/superheroes-front/README.md

 add a hero.
 Also you can use buttons to jump on the first or tha last pages.
 Pagination is implemented with 5 items per page.

-As for the images, at this point it is possible to save, remove, and change images of a superhero as a URL.
-Images are store in array, so in DetaledCard you can see all of them by clicking on Carousel buttons.
-To create a superhero without a picture, simply leave the relevant form field blank.
-For superheroes without an added image, the default image will automatically be shown.

 Also on this page, you can immediately delete a Superhero.
 When you hover over the card, you will see a bin button.